How to Properly Structure a Press Release for Reputation Management

 • To the point: Your release should be brief and hyper-focused.
 Don’t try to tell your entire brand story in your press release.
 Just include the information relevant to your headline.

-• Informative: Include key information that will help your press release perform in search results while also appealing to the humans who will be reading it.
-Include links to existing content online so your readers can learn more about your company,
+• Informative: Include key information that will help your press release perform in search results while appealing to the people reading it.
+Include links to existing content online so your readers can learn more about your company.

-How to get a press release to perform in search results for a brand name
+How to structure a press release to perform in search results for a brand name

-To perform in search results for a brand name, your press release must include your branded search phrase in several key places.
+Your press release must include your branded search phrase in several key places for a brand name to perform in search results.
 A branded search phrase might be your company name, product name, service, or something else.
 Your branded search phrase must be in the:

 • Headline